kirillsulim/blog-jekyll/_posts/2020-08-05-python-strict-yaml-deserialization.md

  'processor': {'core_count': 8, 'manufacturer': 'Intel'}}
 ```

-Yaml loaded just fine, but it is dict.
+Yaml loaded just fine, but it is a dict.
 No problem, I can pass it as `**args` constructor and...

 ```python